wavefrontHQ/docs/pages/doc/proxies_troubleshooting.md

   </thead>
   <tr>
   <td><ul>
-  <li>If the proxy uses the <strong>OAuth app</strong> authentication type, the corresponding server to server app might have been deleted or might have not the <strong>Proxies</strong> service role. </li>
+  <li>If the proxy uses the <strong>OAuth app</strong> authentication type, the corresponding server to server app might have been deleted or might have not the <strong>Proxies</strong> service role.</li>
-  <li>If the proxy uses the <strong>API token</strong> authentication type, the token might have been deleted or expired, or might have not the <strong>Proxies</strong> service role.
+  <li>If the proxy uses the <strong>API token</strong> authentication type, the API token might have been deleted or expired, or might have not the <strong>Proxies</strong> service role.
 The user account associated with the token might have been removed.</li>
   </ul></td>
-  <td>The token or the account associated with the token might have been deleted or might not have the <strong>Proxies</strong> permissions.</td>
+  <td>The API token or the account associated with the API token might have been deleted or might not have the <strong>Proxies</strong> permissions.</td>
   </tr>
   </tbody>
   </table>